corrirc/Bitcoin_Ticker_Swift/README.md

 # BitcoinTicker

-Built as part of a Tutorial with the [The App Brewery]
+Built as code along Tutorial with the [The App Brewery]